-Coursework Format Due date & marks Course and a stigiture was A probable of probable in probable and in the Individual report Dooted Frie Coursework activity #1: Analysis of noise in prokaryotic gene expression Cells often express genes in low copy numbers, leading to substantial variability in protein.
+Coursework Format Due date & marks Coursework activity #1: Analysis of noise in prokaryotic gene expression Cells often express genes in low copy numbers, leading to substantial variability in protein.
 In this coursework you will build a simple model of gene expression, analyse it mathematically and simulate a stochastic version of the model.
 Learning objective: understand how to estimate fluctuation size in a stochastic system and limitations of analytic estimates; be able to implement stochastic simulations; interpret biological data and predictions that simulations yield.
-Individual report Anonymously marked Posted Fri week 30/60 Coursework activity #2: Modelling DNA's mechanical response Individual report Posted Fri w Due Fri two v The mechanical properties of DNA and other biological filaments are important factors for cell functions.
+Individual report Anonymously marked Posted Fri w Due Fri weel 30/60 Coursework activity #2: Modelling DNA's mechanical response The mechanical properties of DNA and other biological filaments are important factors for cell functions.
 In this coursework you will simulate a DNA molecule using a bead-spring chain model undergoing thermal fluctuations, and compare your results with the theory and existing experimental data.
-Anonymously marked 30/60 Learning objective: understand models and Brownian dynamics of biological polymer; code and carry out the simulations; statistically analyse the data; interpret the simulations output in comparison with theory and experimental data.
+Learning objective: understand models and Brownian dynamics of biological polymer; code and carry out the simulations; statistically analyse the data; interpret the simulations output in comparison with theory and experimental data.
+Individual report Anonymously marked Posted Fri v Due Fri two v 30/60